Home / Retroperitoneal Sarcoma Treatment in India

 Types of Retroperitoneal Sarcoma

-• Liposarcoma originating from retroperitoneal fat is often encountered clinically
+• Liposarcoma arising from retroperitoneal fat is one of the most common types.

-• Leiomyosarcoma arising from the smooth muscle of large vessels is frequently encountered
+• Leiomyosarcoma develops from the smooth muscles of large blood vessels.

-• Undifferentiated pleomorphic sarcoma arising from connective soft tissues can be aggressive sometimes
+• Undifferentiated pleomorphic sarcoma originates from connective soft tissues and can be aggressive.

-• Malignant peripheral nerve sheath tumor arising from neural structures locally
+• Malignant peripheral nerve sheath tumor arises from nerve structures.

-• Fibrosarcoma arising from fibrous elements in the retroperitoneum is rarely diagnosed
+• Fibrosarcoma develops from fibrous tissues in the retroperitoneal region.

-• Solitary fibrous tumor in the deep abdominal cavity is occasionally reported
+• Solitary fibrous tumor may occur deep within the abdominal cavity.

-• Desmoid-type fibromatosis with aggressive local growth patterns but no metastasis
+• Desmoid-type fibromatosis shows aggressive local growth but does not metastasize.

-• Vascular sarcomas involving large arteries and veins are rarely encountered clinically
+• Vascular sarcomas involve major arteries and veins but are rare.

 Symptoms of Retroperitoneal Sarcoma

-• Dull pain in the back or abdominal area during growth
+• Dull pain in the abdomen or lower back as the tumour enlarges.

-• Unexplained weight loss, loss of appetite, and weakness are often present
+• Unexplained weight loss, loss of appetite, and general weakness.

-• Fatigue and anemia due to chronic tumour burden and systemic stress
+• Fatigue and anemia due to chronic tumour burden.

 Symptoms of Retroperitoneal Sarcoma